Renewable energy in China: Renewable electricity overview

 2025 saw China's first 12-month decline in carbon dioxide emissions attributable to growth in renewable energy.
 (Carbon dioxide is a greenhouse gas known to cause global warming.)
 The 2016 decline is attributable to a slump after stimulus measures, and 2022's decline is attributable to zero-Covid controls.

-As of year end 2021 hydroelectric power remains by far the largest component of renewable electricity production at 1,340 TWh.
-Wind power provided the next largest share with 655 TWh, followed by solar at 327 TWh, subsequent to rapid growth from a low base of just 152 GWh in 2008.
-The overall share of electricity generated from renewable sources based on the figures in the above table has grown from a little over 17% in 2008 to a little over 27.7% by 2021.
-Solar and wind power continue to grow at a rapid pace.
+As of year end 2025 hydroelectric power remains the largest component of renewable electricity production at 1,461 TWh.
+Solar power provided the next largest share with 1,173 TWh, followed by wind at 1,127 TWh.
+The overall share of electricity generated from renewable sources based on the figures in the above table has grown from a little over 17% in 2008 to a little over 35.5% by 2025.
+Solar and wind power continue to grow at a rapid pace, with solar power in particular growing 671% from a base of just 152 GWh in 2008.

-By the end of 2019, the country had a total capacity of 790 GW of renewable power, mainly from hydroelectric, solar and wind power.
-By the end of 2019, China's hydropower capacity reached 356 GW.
-China's installed capacity of solar power reached 252 GW and wind power capacity was 282 GW, as of 2020.
+By the end of 2025, the country had a total renewable energy capacity of 2,340 GW, mainly from hydroelectric, solar and wind power.
+By the end of 2025, China's hydropower, solar power, and wind power capacity reached 442 GW, 1,200 GW, and 640 GW respectively.

-By 2020, installed power for hydropower, wind, solar and biomass had increased to 385 GW, 299 GW, 282 GW and 35.34 GW, respectively.